u-boot/u-boot/doc/driver-model/README.txt

 - Moved some data from code into data structure - e.g. store a pointer to the driver operations structure in the driver, rather than passing it to the driver bind function.
-- Rename some structures to make them more similar to Linux (struct device instead of struct instance, struct platdata, etc.)
+- Rename some structures to make them more similar to Linux (struct udevice instead of struct instance, struct platdata, etc.)
 - Change the name 'core' to 'uclass', meaning U-Boot class.
 It seems that this concept relates to a class of drivers (or a subsystem).
 We shouldn't